tejalk99/data-512-homework_2/README.md

 Please note that this analysis only contains 48 out of the 50 U.S. states (excludes Connecticut and Nebraska) due to limitations in the original *U.S. Cities by State* dataset.
 Additionally, this dataset contains over 600 duplicates and subsequently requires additional data cleaning.

 ## API
-Please see below for the APIs used and produced in this project:
+Please see below for the APIs used in this project:

 - MediaWiki REST API: This API accesss summary page info for the EN Wikipedia.
 A summary of this API is available [here](https://www.mediawiki.org/wiki/API:Main_page) and documentation can be accessed at this [link](https://www.mediawiki.org/wiki/API:Info).
 - ORES API: This API utilizes the [ORES machine learning system](https://www.mediawiki.org/wiki/ORES), and makes labeled predictions about the quality of Wikipedia articles, using these [content assessment procedures](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment).
 For my analysis, I use the Liftwing version of ORES, and documentation is available at this [link](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing/Usage).
 General ORES documentation can also be accessed [here](https://ores.wikimedia.org/docs).